obaid8712/Pandas-Data-Challenges/README.md

 - Our peak age demographic falls between 20-24 (44.8%) with secondary groups falling between 15-19 (18.60%) and 25-29 (13.4%).

-- Most popular item is "Oathbreaker, Last Hope of the Breaking Storm"
+- "Oathbreaker, Last Hope of the Breaking Storm" is the most popular item.

-- Most profitable item is also "Oathbreaker, Last Hope of the Breaking Storm"
+- "Oathbreaker, Last Hope of the Breaking Storm" is the most profitable item.